amalshehu/ngrx-example-explained/ngrx-example_OBSERVATIONS.md

 **ngrx/store**

-The store will helps to solve the component interaction problems.If we use ngrx/store in our application.There is a lot of advantages like perfomance boost, testability and also can make it more predictable.Ultimately stores will acts ike a client side database which
+The store will help to solve the component interaction problems.If we use ngrx/store in our application.There is a lot of advantages like perfomance boost, testability and also can make it more predictable.Ultimately stores will acts ike a client side database which